jjmccollum/open-cbgm-standalone/README.md

 SQLite databases also support fast reads and writes, and following the lead of Edmondson's Python implementation of the CBGM (https://github.com/edmondac/CBGM, [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1296288.svg)](https://doi.org/10.5281/zenodo.1296288)), we have optimized our database's query performance with denormalization.

+## Fast Installation (Pre-built Executables)

+The binary executables for the open-cbgm standalone library are available for direct download in the latest release.
+Just click the latest link in the repository's "Releases" panel, and you will find compressed archives of the executables listed under "Assets" along with archives of the source code.
+Linux and Mac users should download the `open-cbgm-standalone.tar.gz` archive, and Windows users should download the `open-cbgm-standalone.zip` archive.

-## Installation and Dependencies
+## Full Installation (Source Code) and Dependencies

 The core open-cbgm library, along with its dependencies, is included as a Git submodule of this repository; if you do not have the submodule initialized, then you must initialize it with the command

     git submodule update --init --recursive

-Subsequently, if an update is made to the core library at a later time and you want to incorporate it,then
+Subsequently, if an update is made to the core library at a later time and you want to incorporate it, then enter the command

     git submodule update --remote